DmytroVasin/workOrSocialNetworks/README.md

 # WorkOrSocialNetworks Chrome Extension

+*Please NOTE: Do not forget to setup firebase store.
+Without firebase store it would not work.*

 Extension that analyzes your internet activity.
 It will store time that you spend on the tab.
 And will show graph that will display `sites` to `time` activity during the day.